 you to know if your puppy is from a reputable breeder if you have no guarantees – this is the reason most reputable breeders offer a

-out to approved homes.
-This is my livelihood, but also my passion and I do my absolute best to assure the puppies that are born here at
+adopt them out to approved homes.
+This is my livelihood, but also my passion and I do my absolute best to assure the puppies that are

-Luv-a-Doodle are healthy and leave here in the same condition.
-I work with all of my new families and advise them against doing things
+born here at Luv-a-Doodle are healthy and leave here in the same condition.
+I work with all of my new families and advise them

 VWD (von Willebrands Disease) - Bleeding Disorder

 This test is one of great importance, however many breeders test more than necessary.
-Let me explain?..If a dog has vWD or is a carrier
+Let me explain?..If a dog has vWD or is a

-bred to a carrier this can be passed onto the puppies, One parent can be carrier and the other not a carrier and produce unaffected pups.
+carrier bred to a carrier this can be passed onto the puppies, One parent can be carrier and the other not a carrier and produce

 SA (Sebaceous Adenitis) - Skin Disorder

-negative.
+show a negative.
 What happens if a dog in affected, but shows negative?
 Not to mention that the available test is very painful for the

-common cancers in dogs, in spayed bitches than intact bitches and a 2.4 times greater risk of hemangiosarcoma in neutered dogs as
+most common cancers in dogs, in spayed bitches than intact bitches and a 2.4 times greater risk of hemangiosarcoma in neutered dogs

-as compared to intact males.(7) A study of 3218 dogs demonstrated that dogs that were neutered before a year of age had a significantly
+as compared to intact males.(7) A study of 3218 dogs demonstrated that dogs that were neutered before a year of age had a

-increased chance of developing bone cancer.(8) A separate study showed that neutered dogs had a two-fold higher risk of developing bone
+significantly increased chance of developing bone cancer.(8) A separate study showed that neutered dogs had a two-fold higher risk of

-cancer.(9) Despite the common belief that neutering dogs helps prevent prostate cancer, at least one study suggests that neutering provides
+developing bone cancer.(9) Despite the common belief that neutering dogs helps prevent prostate cancer, at least one study suggests

-when caught and surgically removed early the prognosis is very good.(12) Luckily, canine athletes are handled frequently and generally
+humans, when caught and surgically removed early the prognosis is very good.(12) Luckily, canine athletes are handled frequently and

 Copyright 2013 Luvadoodle.com | All Rights Reserved.